karel-brinda/MiniPhy/README.md

 <small>
   <sup><b>(1)</b></sup> In FASTA 1-line format and all sequences converted to uppercase
-  (unless switche off in the configuration).
+  (unless switched off in the configuration).
   <br />
   <sup><b>(2)</b></sup> The original de Bruijn graphs can
-  be obtained by merging <i>k</i>-mer sets along the respetive root-to-leaf paths.
+  be obtained by merging <i>k</i>-mer sets along the respective root-to-leaf paths.
 </small>